 - LG 34BK95U-W UltraFine 34

-The Dell U270Q UltraSharp may not look quite as flashy as you'd think, but it is almost universally considered to be one of the best monitors for MacBook Pro.
+The Dell U270Q UltraSharp may not look quite as flashy as you'd expect for a MacBook monitor, but, rest assured, it is almost universally considered to be one of the best monitors for MacBook Pro.

-That means that you can keep your MacBook charged while it's connected to the display with no problem at all, even if you're pushing it with some of the more heavy-duty tasks, and given the MacBook Pro is one of the best laptops for illustrators out there, for instance, it should definitely be able to handle them.
+That means that you can keep your MacBook charged while it's connected to the display with no problem at all, even if you're pushing it with some of the more heavy-duty tasks.
+Given the MacBook Pro is one of the best laptops for illustrators out there, it should definitely be able to handle them.

-It's also sized to 26 inches, which makes the most out of the resolution and allows for it to fit nicely in most setups without it dominating all your desk real-estate.
+It's also sized to 26 inches, which makes the most out of the resolution and allows for it to fit nicely in most setups without it dominating all your desk real estate, so you'll have more space to put your laptop, or some peripherals too, such as one of the best wireless keyboards or one of the best wireless mice.

 A worthy contender if we ever saw one for the best MacBook Pro monitor, and typically quite reasonably priced also.